a lottery ticket you'll always win on?

 For the vast majority of life insurance policies, particularly term policies taken out to cover mortgages or family protection, a trust is highly recommended.
 Without it, the policy may unintentionally become part of your estate, exposing the payout to unnecessary tax or administrative delays.
 Even policies intended to provide security for children, spouses, or other dependents benefit from being in trust.

-Appointing trustees to manage the policy
+Appointing trustees to claim, collect, and then manage the policy payout

 Clearly naming beneficiaries